DylanMcBean/TikTokTextToSpeech/README.md

 pip install -r requirements.txt
 ```

-_Note: The `requirements.txt` file should be created by running `pip freeze > requirements.txt` after installing the necessary packages._

 ## Usage

 1. Prepare a `.txt` file with the text you wish to convert to speech.